Chimmuanya/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4. int _isalpha(int c): checks if int char is an alphabet 5-
 6. 6-abs.c: calculates the absolute value of an integer
+7. 7-print_last_digit.c: prints the last digit of an integer